Involuntary and Voluntary Pay Deductions: Virginia

 Author: Marc Smith, Smith, Lease & Goldstein, LLC

-- An employer must begin withholding pursuant to a child support order no later than the next regular pay period following the date the employer was served with the order.
-Payment of withheld amounts must be made on payday, or within four days after payday if sent electronically.
-The amount of withholding is subject to federal limits.
+- An employer must begin withholding pursuant to a child support order no later than in the next regular pay period following the date the employer received the order.
+Payment of withheld amounts must be made on payday, or within four days after payday if remitted electronically.
+The amount of withholding is subject to the federal limits.
 See Child Support Withholding.